dd2480-spring-2025-group-1/sir-lancebot/report.md

 Requirement #2: Implement a dynamic story
     - The adventure game should be able to handle multiple endings and support unlocking paths depending on the players choices

+Requirement #3: Extensibility
+    - The adventure game should support adding new stories (e.g. by crating a YAML, TOML or JSON file) in order to allow for other members of the community to easily create new adventures

-Requirement #3: Support for graphics
+Requirement #4: Support for graphics
     - The adventure game should offer support for showing graphics of rooms and bosses

-Requirement #4: Extensibility
-    - The adventure game should support adding new stories (e.g. by crating a YAML, TOML or JSON file) in order to allow for other members of the community to easily create new adventures
+Requirement #5: Secure against exploits
+    - The adventure game should not allow any exploits to be used through the user input.

 <!-- Optional (point 3): trace tests to requirements.